xeta-cloud/HNG-12-DevOps/README.md

 # 🚀 Number Classification API
+This API takes a number as input and returns interesting mathematical properties about it, along with a fun fact.

 ## 📖 Features
-The **Number Classification API** takes a number as input and returns:

 ✅ **Check if the number is Prime**
 ✅ **Perfect number check**
 ✅ **Determines if the number is an Armstrong**